ManshYDV/Amazone_clone/README.md

 ---

 ## ✅ Features Implemented So Far

+ ✅ Spring Security & JWT
-- [✅] User registration & login using DTOs
+ User registration & login using DTOs
+Clean separation of request/response payloads from entity logic.

-- [✅] JWT token-based authentication
+ JWT token-based authentication
+Generates JWT on login and uses it to authenticate protected routes.

-- [✅] Secure protected endpoints
+ Secure protected endpoints
+Used Spring Security to restrict access to certain endpoints based on user roles.

-- [✅] Address stored as an embedded field in the User entity
+ Address stored as an embedded field in the User entity Structured the address within the user table using JPA @Embedded.

-- [✅] Basic validation for forms
+ Basic validation for forms
+Used annotations like @NotBlank, @Email, etc. for clean data validation on the backend.

 ---

 ## 🔄 Upcoming Features

 - [ ] Product management APIs (CRUD)
-- [ ] Cart & Wishlist functionality
+- [ ] Cart functionality
-- [ ] Order placement & tracking
+- [ ] Order placement
 - [ ] Admin panel for product control
 - [ ] Frontend integration
 - [ ] Image storage (MySQL + MongoDB hybrid setup)